Kalibo: History

+Precolonial and Spanish Colonial Period

-When Miguel López de Legazpi arrived in 1569, he discovered that the town had around 2,000 inhabitants, so he recruited 500 of them to help conquer the rest of the Philippines.
+When Miguel López de Legazpi arrived in 1569, he discovered that the town already had around 2,000 inhabitants, so he recruited 500 of them to help conquer the rest of the Philippines.
 On November 3, 1571, it became an encomienda and on April 22, 1581, the town became a parish under the Augustinians.
 During the Spanish era, Kalibo was part of Capiz.

 On March 17, 1897, Filipino revolutionaries march to Kalibo but lost the battle against the Spaniards.
-Some of them escape to the jungle.
+Some of them escaped to the jungle.

 On March 23, 1897, the Nineteen Martyrs of Aklan were executed by the Spanish colonial government for their role in the Philippine Revolution.